khonsulabs/bonsaidb-www/content/blog/2022-01-27-january-2022-update.md

 I will ask early adopters to check it out ahead of releasing to crates.io at the end of next week.
 I'll send out a message on [our Discord][discord] as well as update [this issue][alpha-issue] once the branch is available.

 In the meantime, our [homepage](/) has basic getting started information including a full list of examples.
 I look forward to hearing what people build with BonsaiDb!

+> Have questions or comments?
+Discuss this post on [our forums](https://community.khonsulabs.com/t/bonsaidb-january-update-alpha-next-week/93).

 [changes]: https://github.com/khonsulabs/bonsaidb/compare/355c7904dd9b64874d99721941d2b0c0002f26b4...c1bc3ca6ce488fe8c26d265a3b1e9b8fb62d1347
 [bonsaidb]: https://github.com/khonsulabs/bonsaidb